LinkedInLearning/practice-javascript-loops-and-conditionals-3081231/README.md

 # Practice It: JavaScript Loops and Conditionals
-This is the repository for the LinkedIn Learning course Practice It: JavaScript Loops and Conditionals .
+This is the repository for the LinkedIn Learning course Practice It: JavaScript Loops and Conditionals.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Practice It: JavaScript Loops and Conditionals ][lil-thumbnail-url]